-Dr Wayne Graham is a lecturer in Management in the School of Business.
+Dr Wayne Graham is a Senior Lecturer and Discipline Leader in Management in the School of Business and Creative Industries.

 |PIVOTAL Leadership||Dr Sue Simon, Dr Wayne Graham, Associate Professor Michael Christie, Associate Professor Karen Noble and Associate Professor Jane Summers||National Office of Learning and Teaching||2014||Innovative curriculum design and enhanced postgraduate learning experiences for school leaders|